Go on certain forums, and you’ll see claims that Crest contains pork, and isn’t vegan.

 There are no materials from animals in our toothpastes.

-That’s a clear indication that there is not pork in Crest toothpastes, and that the gelatin comes from plant sources.
+That’s a clear indication that there is not pork in Crest toothpastes, and that the glycerin comes from plant sources.

 Colors do indeed refer to common artificial colors like Blue #1 or Red #40.